Dangers & Annoyances

 |General Emergency||031-361 0000|

-While not as vibrant as Cape Town, you will find a gay scene in Durban.
-One of the best places to find gay-friendly events, bars and accommodation is Durban Pride (www.durbanpride.org.za).
+While not as vibrant as Cape Town, there is a LGBTIQ+ scene in Durban.
+One of the best places to find LGBTIQ+ friendly events, bars and accommodation is Durban Pride (www.durbanpride.org.za).
 Another good resource is the KwaZulu-Natal Gay & Lesbian Tourism Association (www.kzngalta.org.za).
-Also check out the Gay Durban blog (http://gaydurban.blogspot.ca), which is written by the owners of a gay-friendly guesthouse in Morningside.
+Also check out the Gay Durban blog (http://gaydurban.blogspot.ca), which is written by the owners of a LGBTIQ+ friendly guesthouse in Morningside.
 Each August, the Durban Gay & Lesbian Film Festival (www.dglff.org.za) is hosted – check the website for venue details.

 Wi-fi access is available at most cafes, hostels, guesthouses and hotels, and in some restaurants.
 Internet cafes are less common than they used to be, but still exist.
 Access is around R40 per hour.
 Cityzen is a stylish cafe for surfing the net or just hanging out over coffee.